The Night Runner: Plot

 Roy Turner, a mental patient with a violent past, is prematurely released from a state mental hospital because of overcrowding.
 His psychiatrist advises him to avoid stressful situations.
 Realizing that he cannot handle the pressures of big-city life, he moves into a beach-side motel in a small coastal town in Southern California and falls in love with Susan Mayes, the daughter of the motel's owner, Loren.
-Things go very well until Loren discovers the truth about Roy's hospitalization.
+Things go well until Loren discovers the truth about Roy's hospitalization.
 While Susan is out one evening, Loren commands Roy to leave, calling him a "lunatic".
 Roy snaps, killing the man.
 At first, no evidence ties Roy to the crime and, for a time, things again look bright for him and his relationship with Susan.
-They sell the motel and plan to move away together.
-However, while packing up, Susan comes across a hotel registration card that might implicate Roy, although she does not realize this; she is merely excited that there may finally be a clue to finding her father's killer.
-Cornered, Roy suggests a walk on the beach.
-There, he confesses to killing Loren and says he must now kill her.
-She falls into the raging tide as he advances toward her.
-Roy comes to his senses and rescues her, taking her back to the motel, where he phones the police to turn himself in.
+They plan to sell the motel and move away together.
+However, while packing, Susan comes across a hotel registration card that might implicate Roy, although she does not realize this; she is merely excited that there may finally be a clue to finding her father's killer.
+Cornered, Roy suggests a moonlight walk on the beach.
+There, he confesses to killing her father and says he must now kill her.
+She falls from the rocks into the raging tide as he advances toward her.
+Roy comes to his senses and rescues her, taking her back to the motel, where he phones the police turning himself in.